GameliKofiJerome/Twitter-Data-Wrangling-Project/README.md

 # Twitter-Data-Wrangling-Project

-**This is my second project as an Udacity Scholar in my Udacity Data Analyst Nanodegree Program.**
+**This is my second project in my Udacity Data Analyst Nanodegree Program.**

 ## Introduction